ronaldbosma/protect-apim-with-oauth/README.md

     azd auth login
     ```

 1. Run the `azd up` command to provision the resources in your Azure subscription and Entra ID tenant.
-This deployment will typically take around 4 minutes to complete.
+This deployment typically takes around 4 minutes to complete.

     ```cmd
     azd up